gwww/elkm1/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[BUG]"
+title: "[BUG] "
 labels: bug
 assignees: gwww

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
-Logs are often useful read (https://github.com/gwww/elkm1#reporting-a-bug)[Reporting a Bug].
+Logs are often useful read [Reporting a Bug](https://github.com/gwww/elkm1#reporting-a-bug).

 Simplify your configuration down to the bare minimum if you can.
 This helps reduce log size.